 The Decay of Belonging

-Firstly, the clay was sourced from the artist’s farm in Cheshire UK.
+First, the clay was sourced from the artist’s farm in Cheshire UK.
 This was achieved through researching areas of the farm which were rich in clay earth.
-Later it was transported to the ceramics department at Loughborough university where it was separated between soil and clay.
+Later it was transported to the ceramics department at Loughborough University where it was separated between soil and clay.
 Afterwards, the clay was placed in the clay mixer and combined with water and straw to create a daub.
 Several small experiments were made with the clay by extracting the water from the daub using a slab of plaster so that the clay became more malleable.
 This allowed for making small sculptures.
 The clay was also used for filling moulds and creating body casts.
 These casts were then placed outside on the farm and their decay was documented.
 In order to find out the biodegradable qualities of fired clay, the artist was also able to make several experiments with firing the clay sculptures at different temperatures so that they remained porous.
 Their decay was then documented over a period of time.
 The final outcome combined stones, straw, branches and clay in order to create a site-specific installation; a series of biodegradable sculptures.

-Stone, clay, straw, wood, manure, grass.
+Stone, clay, straw, wood, manure, grass